 Demographic segmentation is a common but blunt way to target potential and current customers, assuming that people who fall into the same demographic groups, act and think in the same way.

 By looking at people’s attitudes as well, you can improve the accuracy of your segmentation, as long as these attitudes relate to products and services from a specific market.
 Psychographic segmentation, which groups people according to their beliefs, values and motivations, adds further depth to the process, since it helps you to identify their likely triggers.

 Problems arise, however, when there is a disconnect between what people say they will do and what they really do.
 People could, for instance, state they would only buy organic, environmentally-friendly products in a supermarket, yet choose ones with fewer eco-credentials because they are cheaper.
 As we all know, it is how people actually spend their money that drives a company’s profits and losses.

-Targeting on needs can be effective, as it ties more directly to category motivations and so helps craft messages and identify gaps in the market for new products and services.
-However, this can still lead to false conclusions as needs-based segments may actually behave very differently to what you’d expect from their perceived needs.
+Segmenting customers according to their needs can also be effective, since it is closely linked to motivations.
+This allows you to be more strategic in your messaging, while identifying gaps in the market.
+But once again, you could arrive at false conclusions because people sometimes behave very differently to what you’d expect from their perceived needs.
 Furthermore, both needs and attitudes are subjective and hypothetical, making it difficult to place a value on or prioritise needs-based segments.

 Want to know more?
 Contact email@example.com.
 For more content like this straight into your inbox, sign up for our newsletter by entering your email address below.